 Depending on the robot, an adapter plate might be available.
-Refer to the Couplings section in the Specifications section
+Refer to the Couplings section for more details.

 Depending on the communication protocol available, the user might need an additional signal converter such as a USB to RS232 converter, for serial ports, or a Robotiq Universal Controller for ethernet based communication.
 The Universal Controller supports: